julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 ## Problems

+I choose some problems that in my opinion would be nice to solve and explain the solution.

+The first is:

+**1.1.9:** Write a code fragment that puts the binary representation of a positive integer N into a **String s**.

 @TODO - Define content, link to booksite that has the material, select the problems and solutions.

 # References